highchair/artinruins-com/_property/carl-lauro-elementary-school.md

 mostrecentimage: 2023-01-01

-imagescredit: 'Contributions from the <a href="//catalog.sos.ri.gov/repositories/2/resources/1885" target="_blank">Secretary of State Digital Collection</a>'
+imagescredit: 'Contributions from the <a href="https://catalog.sos.ri.gov/repositories/2/resources/1885">Secretary of State Digital Collection</a>'

 #external:
 #  - source: 'Providence Journal (permalink)'